 Similar biochemical findings to the above tests may also be found in patients with a related condition called ‘resistance to thyroid hormone’ (see the article on resistance to thyroid hormone for further details).

-Anti-thyroid therapy of any type such as radioiodine or anti-thyroid medications (e.g. carbimazole or propylthiouracil) are not used to treat patients with TSH-secreting pituitary adenomas as these would be expected to increase thyroid stimulating hormone secretion and stimulate tumour growth.
+Anti-thyroid therapy of any type such as radioiodine or anti-thyroid medications (e.g. carbimazole or propylthiouracil) are generally not used to treat patients with TSH-secreting pituitary adenomas as these could increase thyroid stimulating hormone secretion and stimulate tumour growth.

-If left untreated, in addition to complications of hyperthyroidism, patients may experience neurological complications such as visual field defects, due to compression of the nerves to the eyes; hypopituitarism; decrease in sexual function; acromegaly, which can occur in a proportion of tumours that also produce growth hormone; and galacorrhoea, either due to compression of the pituitary stalk (which connects the pituitary gland to the brain), by the tumour, or by direct secretion of prolactin by the TSH-secreting pituitary adenoma.
+If left untreated, in addition to complications of hyperthyroidism, patients may experience neurological complications such as visual field defects, due to compression of the nerves to the eyes; hypopituitarism; decrease in sexual function; acromegaly, which can occur in a proportion of tumours that also produce growth hormone; and galactorrhoea, either due to compression of the pituitary stalk (which connects the pituitary gland to the brain) by the tumour, or by co-secretion of prolactin by the TSH-secreting pituitary adenoma.

 Patients with long-term hypopituitarism as a result of surgery to remove the tumour will likely need to take daily medication for life and will require regular checks with an endocrinologist at an outpatient clinic to monitor pituitary and thyroid hormone levels.